Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

 \subsubsection{Quality.}

-A high-quality text has to fulfill various criteria, such as having a correct grammatical structure or being coherent and fluent. \citet{Sonntag04} decomposes textual quality into three parts.
+A high-quality text has to fulfill various criteria, such as having a correct grammatical structure or being coherent and fluent. \citet{Sonntag04} decomposes textual quality into the three general parts: intrinsic, contextual, and representational quality.
+We find that this definition partly omits task-specific characteristics.
+For example, some tasks like dialogue generation \citep{LiZ23, ZhangWLG20a} specifically require diverse outputs to avoid repetitions and encourage creativity \citep{ChungKA23, AlihosseiniMB19}.
+We detail our expanded definitions below.
 First, \textit{intrinsic quality} includes the need for a text to be accurate, unbiased, and generated from a data source with a high reputation.
-Secondly, \textit{contextual quality} comprises the amount of text being produced, the completeness of the output, and the relevance of the text to the prompt or document \citep{DengTLX21}.
-Timeline events should be portrayed correctly and coherently.
-Third, \textit{representational quality} requires a consistent and concise output that can be easily understood.
+Secondly, \textit{contextual quality} comprises the amount of text being produced, the completeness of the output, the coherence of timeline events, and the relevance of the text to the prompt or document \citep{DengTLX21}.
+Third, \textit{representational quality} requires a consistent and concise output that is easily understood.
 This also involves the fluency of the output, and the text should be interpretable by the reader.
-Note that this threefold definition of text quality is general, potentially missing task-specific characteristics.
-For example, some tasks like dialogue generation \citep{LiZ23, ZhangWLG20a} specifically require diverse outputs to avoid repetitions and encourage creativity \citep{ChungKA23, AlihosseiniMB19}.
+Lastly, \textit{task-oriented quality} captures requirements specific to the downstream task, such as diversity and creativity in dialogue generation \citep{ChungKA23}, stylistic adherence in creative writing \citep{Peng22}, or faithfulness and coverage in summarization \citep{MaynezNBM20, huang-etal-2024-embrace}.